We have two main locations in Berkshire, less than ten miles apart: Aldermaston and Burghfield.

-Our company operates from two main locations in Berkshire, less than ten miles apart – AWE Aldermaston and AWE Burghfield.
-It’s from here, and from additional facilities at Blacknest and Coulport, that we carry out essential work on behalf of the MOD – supporting the defence and security of the nation.
-We have over 5,000 employees working across our sites.
+It’s from here, and from additional facilities at Blacknest and Coulport, that we carry out research and production work on behalf of the MOD supporting the defence and security of the nation.
+We have around 6,000 employees working across our sites.

-AWE continues to improve its security infrastructure and procedures to counter the ever present security threats in the UK.
+We continue to improve security infrastructure and procedures to counter the ever present security threats in the UK.
 Additional training facilities have been provided for the Ministry of Defence Police who, along with a team of trained guards, provide security to each of our sites.
 Physical security controls have also been enhanced across certain areas of the sites.